nickengineer0825/Engineering-Up-Portfolio-Template/index.md

 # First Milestone

-My first milestone was being able to first build the Adruino car, then, be able to code using Arduino IDE allowing the car to move.
-I also have enough knowledge to be able to talk about in detail what the Arduino Uno microcontroller is and how an H-Bridge works.
+My first milestone was being able to first build the Adruino car, then,i was able to wire the robot to a collision prevention with a ultra-sonic sensor and program that to the arduino which was pretty challenging but i did not give up.

 [![First Arduino Car Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1679433959/video_to_markdown/images/youtube--gYL3vr7hr5U-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=gYL3vr7hr5U&t=1s "First Arduino Car Milestone")